vazj/blocker/README.md

 # blocker
-Blockchain a la Bitcoin with UTXO model for educational purposes based on AnthonyGG work For more information see his youtube page https://www.youtube.com/@anthonygg_
+Blockchain a la Bitcoin with UTXO model for educational purposes based on AnthonyGG work.

+For more information see his youtube page https://www.youtube.com/@anthonygg_